evrys/kiwisbybeat-archive/README.md

 Ryan's domain registrations expired in Jan 2016 and [nobody knows what happened to him](https://www.reddit.com/r/comics/comments/44g0w5/kiwis_by_beat_website_down/).
 His comics were pretty important to me as a teenager (especially minus!) and I think it would be sad to let them fade from cultural history.
 Under the circumstances, I'm assuming that he would be okay with fans attempting to preserve public access to his work.
 If you are Ryan or have an idea of whether he's okay, please feel free to [contact me](mailto:jaiden@mispy.me)!

-This archive is based heavily on the efforts of the existing mirror at http://kiwisbybeat.16mb.com/.
-However, as of the time of writing (9 Sep 2018) the postimg embeds on there were broken.
+This archive is based heavily on the efforts of previous mirror attempts by others.
 My hope is that by drawing the collation together into a GitHub repository it will be more enduring, since anyone can then host their own mirror easily by forking or downloading the repo.

 ## Missing files